Past Webinars Available for On-Demand Viewing

 When: Tuesday, March 15th, 12PM Eastern

 Details: Refugees are one of the growing immigrant communities in the US and other countries.
 Because of language, culture, the drivers and impact of migration, and other factors, refugees have needs distinctively different from natives in the host countries.
-In this webinar, Dr. Abiodun Atoloye provided an overview of refugees’ nutrition & health before and after resettling in their host countries, evidence-based practices for success in nutrition education among refugees, and lessons learned in community-engaged research in the US.
+In this webinar, Dr. Abiodun Atoloye provides an overview of refugees’ nutrition & health before and after resettling in their host countries, evidence-based practices for success in nutrition education among refugees, and lessons learned in community-engaged research in the US.

 Webinar: Everything You Need To Know About Midcareer K24 Awards